for Veterans and the Public

 Can I be treated for HCV if I drink alcohol?

 People who drink alcohol are eligible for hepatitis C treatment, although drinking is not recommended.
-Drinking can interfere with your ability to take medications properly or make all of your lab or doctor appointments.
-With hepatitis C treatment, taking your medication as prescribed, getting lab tests done, and making all doctor visits are all critical.
+Drinking can interfere with your ability to take medications properly or make all of your lab or medical appointments.
+With hepatitis C treatment, taking your medication as prescribed, getting lab tests done, and making medical visits are all critical.

 - Hepatitis C and Alcohol